Old Main (Marshall University): New building takes shape

 In 1895, appropriations were passed for the construction of a new structure.
 The new building, designed by Architects Frank E. Davis and Henry R. Davis of Baltimore, Maryland, was constructed in fourteen months; it was accepted on November 23, 1896 by the Board of Regents.
 It was named the "College Building" upon completion.
 The new three-story "College Building" was built seventy-five feet west of the original Maple Grove complex.
 Its most distinguishing feature is the large brick tower that contained an observation platform at the top.

 In late December 1897, the new female dormitory, "Normal Hall", was completed; it was accepted by the Board of Regents the following year.
 It was then titled "Ladies Hall" followed by College Hall.
 After the 1898 building and its attachment to the 1870 building was completed, it still remained separated from the 1896 building.

 In 1899, the "Annex" addition from 1870 and the building constructed in 1896 were combined; the easternmost section of the 1896 building was demolished to make room for the new structure.
 In 1906, a western extension of Old Main was completed.
 This required the removal of the large bell tower that had once stood in the 1870 addition.

 In March 1905, additional monies were appropriated for the construction of a new structure.
 Called "University Hall," the western attachment to the 1896 building included a commencement hall, eight recreation rooms, five restrooms, two cloak rooms, a study hall, library and gymnasium.
-Construction began in July 1905 when demolition began on the western tower if the 1896 building.
+Construction began in July 1905 when demolition began on the western tower of the 1896 building.
 The addition was completed in 1907.

-In 1937, the building, which had no official name prior, was coined Old Main in a Marshall College catalog.
+In 1937, the building, previously described as the "Main Hall", was dubbed Old Main in a Marshall College catalog.
 In 1973, Old Main was placed on the National Register of Historic Sites.